TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Travel Work Living Teach Intern Volunteer Study Language High School

-Perhaps it is a cliché, but it is true; college is indeed the best four years of your life.
-When you are tossed out into what some deem the “real world,” you wonder where the time went.
-After a few weeks behind a desk at your new job, you wish you could go back.
-Everyone who has graduated university can attest to this, and everyone who is currently studying at a university denies that it will ever happen to them.
+Perhaps it is a cliché, but it is true; college is the best four years of your life.
+Once you venture into what some deem the “real world,” you wonder where the time went.
+After a few weeks behind a desk at your new job, some wish they could return to their previous life as a student.
+Almost everyone who has graduated from university can attest to this, and everyone currently studying at a university denies it will ever happen to them.
 Trust me, it will.
 And a study abroad experience is one of the most fulfilling ways to spend that time.

-Most of my friends who participated in study abroad programs had every last detail organized by their university, from flights to tuition, to food and housing.
-Their experience was similar to moving to college for the first time as a freshman—you are nervous, and the transition becomes easier when there are fewer decisions to make and less variables.
+Most of my friends who participated in study abroad programs had their university organize every detail, from flights to tuition to food and housing.
+Their experience was similar to moving to college for the first time as a freshman — many were nervous, and the transition became more manageable when they needed to make fewer decisions.

-Having your accommodations preselected is a mistake.
-Just as you may have realized by your sophomore year that you wish to move out of the dorms and into an apartment, you will realize that school-supplied housing at a foreign university is often a limiting factor in the enjoyment of your new country and university.
+Having your accommodations preselected is a mistake, in my experience.
+Just as you may have realized by your sophomore year that you wish to move out of the dorms and into an apartment, you will recognize that school-supplied housing at a foreign university is often a limiting factor in enjoying your new country and university.

-Knowing it is up to you to find a suitable apartment within a week is a daunting task at first—but it forces you to get out of your comfort zone, meet new people, and experience life in another country, rather than immediately falling into a routine.
-While living the dorms, I met some women from Penn State—all in need of an apartment—and we went hunting together.
-I was desperate to find a friend to pal around with, and as luck would have it, met a German guy named Toby who was also on his own, and also needed a place to stay.
-The four of us traipsed around Toowong and Indooroopilly, two Brisbane suburbs near the university.
-By the end of the day we had secured a 4-bedroom flat overlooking the Brisbane River, only a mile from school and on the way to the city.
+Knowing it is up to you to find a suitable apartment within a week is a daunting task at first — but it forces you to get out of your comfort zone, meet new people, and experience life in another country, rather than immediately falling into a routine.
+While living in the dorms, I met some women from Penn State — all needing an apartment — and we went hunting together.
+I was desperate to find a friend to pal around with, and as luck would have it, I met a German guy named Toby, who was also on his own and needed a place to stay.
+We roamed around Toowong and Indooroopilly, two Brisbane suburbs near the university.
+By the end of the day, we had secured a 4-bedroom flat overlooking the Brisbane River, which was only a mile from school and on the way to the city.

-At first the process was daunting, but soon it became an adventure.
-Having a place of our own—off the school premises—forced us to experience quasi-real life in Brisbane and not just university life.
-I think I aged five years in terms of experience in those six months, certainly in wisdom and experience.
+At first, the process was daunting, but soon, it became an adventure.
+Having a place off the school premises forced us to experience quasi-real life in Brisbane, not just university life.
+In those six months, I aged five years in experience, certainly in wisdom and understanding.
 Looking back, I am incredibly thankful that Penn State did not provide me with housing.
-If you are the least bit adventurous, this is by far the way to go.
+If you are not overly adventurous, such housing arrangements are the way to go.

 The Educational Experience in Australia

-I have not mentioned much about class at UQ.
-Ostensibly, this is why you are attending a foreign university—to continue your education while broadening your cultural horizons.
+I have yet to mention much about classes at UQ.
+After all, this is why you are attending a foreign university — to continue your education while broadening your cultural horizons.

 The Lecture Halls

-At UQ, the university educational philosophy was almost completely the opposite.
-Instead of major exams determining your grade, a series of smaller projects and presentations—all subjectively criticized and graded—determined your fate as a student.
+At UQ, the university's educational philosophy was almost entirely the opposite.
+Instead of major exams determining your grade, a series of smaller projects and presentations — all subjectively criticized and graded — determined your fate as a student.
 I found this incredibly refreshing.
-This system rewarded creativity and self-study, and gave a motivated student the chance to really expand their minds by researching what interested them in a given class while fostering critical thinking.
-Instead of regurgitating information and recognizing the correct answer on a multiple-choice form, your grade depended upon in-depth knowledge of a subject and the ability to research in order to put together a coherent paper or presentation.
+This system rewarded creativity and self-study and gave a motivated student a chance to expand their minds by researching what interested them in a given class while fostering critical thinking.
+Instead of regurgitating information and recognizing the correct answer on a multiple-choice form, your grade depended upon in-depth knowledge of a subject and the ability to research to put together a coherent paper or presentation.

 My favorite example came from my Australian Popular Culture class.
-Our major assignment for the semester was to pick an Australian television show and critically examine several episodes, drawing conclusions as to how the Aussie culture was portrayed by the show.
+Our major assignment for the semester was to pick an Australian television show and critically examine several episodes, concluding how the show portrayed the Aussie culture.
 (Not many Aussies have cable television, and the four public channels air a limited amount of authentic Aussie TV.
-Most programs obtain a cult following, and there is no denying the cultural importance TV plays when nearly everyone is watching the same shows.)
-I chose Rove Live, a late-night talk show with elements of Conan O’Brien, The Daily Show and Saturday Night Live, which reflected a pretty accurate cross-section of relevant popular culture in Australia.
+Most programs obtain a cult following, and there is no denying the cultural importance TV plays when nearly everyone watches the same shows.)

-Everyone in a class of about 150 worked independently—outside the lecture hall—on different assignments.
-In class, we studied the type of popular culture the professor decided was important, and the end result was essentially two classes in one—an independent study and a cooperative classroom experience where debate and collective interaction drove the class.
-At Penn State, this experience never occurred in the large lecture halls, yet it was common at UQ.
+Everyone in a class of about 150 worked independently — outside the lecture hall — on different assignments.
+In class, we studied the type of popular culture the professor decided was important.
+The result was essentially two classes: independent study and a cooperative classroom experience where debate and collective interaction drove the class.
+This experience never occurred at Penn State in the large lecture halls, yet it was common at UQ.

 Grades in Australia

 The objective-based assignments and exams at Penn State enabled determined students to strive for perfection.
-You could get straight A’s if you studied, and there was no way a professor could deduct points because he did not not agree with the circled “‘a” on your Scantron sheet if it happened to be the correct answer.
-This system is plainly black and white, right or wrong, no chance for discussion, no reason for debate.
+You could get straight A’s if you studied, and there was no way a professor could deduct points because he disagreed with the circled “‘a” on your Scantron sheet if it was the correct answer.
+This system is black and white, right or wrong, with no chance for discussion, no reason for debate.

-Ultimately, you must be prepared to adapt to a different style of learning.
-Debating with a professor over an opinion in a term-paper may just teach you more than any mid-term or final at home could.
-Instead of memorization and rote-learning, you must learn to research, argue and draw conclusions.
+Ultimately, you must be prepared to adapt to a different learning style.
+Debating with a professor over an opinion in a term paper may just teach you more than any mid-term or final at home could.
+Instead of memorization and rote learning, you must learn to research, argue, and draw conclusions.

-On campus, my new friends and I looked forward to “O-Day,” where all University clubs populated the lawn with information stands in an attempt to recruit new members.
-Toby and I joined the Water Ski Club that had a dock and two ski boats in the river, right on campus, and the Sailing Club that took weekend excursions to the beach to go sailing.
+On campus, my new friends and I looked forward to “O-Day,” when all University clubs populated the lawn with information stands to recruit new members.
+Toby and I joined the Water Ski Club, which had a dock and two ski boats in the river right on campus, and the Sailing Club, which took weekend excursions to the beach to sail.

-We found the clubs on campus to be the perfect way to interact with local and international students, and participated in every event we could, knowing we had only a limited time “Down Under” to enjoy ourselves.
-We got the most out of it indeed, making local friends and getting beyond campus, welcoming invitations to peoples’ homes and family events, and felt we had really made the most of our short time in a new culture.
+We found the campus clubs to be the perfect way to interact with local and international students.
+We participated in every event we could, knowing we had only a limited “Down Under” time to enjoy ourselves.
+We got the most out of it, indeed, making local friends and getting beyond campus.
+We welcomed invitations to peoples’ homes and family events and felt we had made the most of our short time in a new culture.

 Life After Study Abroad

-Five years have passed since my semester in Australia, which seems simply implausible to me.
-It goes without saying that those six months in Oz were the best of my life, and simultaneously the fastest to pass by.
+Five years have passed since my semester in Australia, which seems implausible.
+Those six months in Oz were the best of my life and simultaneously the fastest to pass by.
 I lived through every emotion, from fear to excitement to homesickness to incredible happiness, and each new experience encouraged me to keep drifting outside my comfort zone and open up to the world about me.

-Since that first long flight to Oz as a twenty-year-old, I’ve wandered around Tasmania, explored Fiji, been back to New Zealand, seen Scandinavia, Europe and the U.K., taught English in the Czech Republic, and captained a sailboat in the Caribbean.
+Since that first long flight to Oz as a twenty-year-old, I’ve wandered around Tasmania, explored Fiji, been back to New Zealand, seen Scandinavia, Europe, and the U.K., taught English in the Czech Republic, and captained a sailboat in the Caribbean.
 Travel has become my life.
-While it may not become your life, a study abroad experience will at the very least be remembered as the greatest semester of your college career.
-So get on that flight, get out of your comfort zone, and experience the world.
+While it may not become your life, your study abroad experience will, at the very least, be a memory of the most incredible semester of your college career.
+So get on that flight, leave your comfort zone, and experience the world.
 Your life might change for it.

-Each university has its own accredited study abroad programs, and the best bet for finding one that fits is to visit the Study Abroad office and for a consultation.
-Additionally, I recommend attending every seminar you can on international travel and university life abroad.
-At the very least they will motivate you to pursue an adventure abroad.
+Each university has its accredited study abroad programs, and the best bet for finding one that fits is to visit the Study Abroad office and for a consultation.
+Additionally, I recommend attending every seminar on international travel and university life abroad.
+At the very least, they will motivate you to pursue an adventure abroad.

-To draw inspiration, I recommend talk to people who have gone before you.
-Better yet, talk to the host university, and see if they can put you in touch with some local students or other international students to get an idea of what to expect when you arrive.
+I recommend talking to people who have gone before you to draw inspiration.
+Better yet, talk to the host university and see if they can connect you with some local and international students to get an idea of what to expect when you arrive.

-It may also be a cliché, but buy a Lonely Planet or another quality guidebook for the country you wish to visit.
+It may also be a common sense when you study and live abroad, but read informative blogs and websites and buy a Lonely Planet or another quality guidebook for the country you wish to visit.
 Though six months seems like a long time, it is infinitely short, and having an idea of what you want to do before you arrive is a great way to plan your stay.
 I have been traveling for over five years now, and my collection of Lonely Planets continues to grow.

-Finally, plan your trip with the attitude that you are going to become a different person—because you will be different when you return, regardless of what you think.
+Finally, plan your trip with the attitude that you will become a different person — because you will be different when you return, regardless of your expectations.
 If you are shy, talk to everyone.
 If you are not very adventurous, go bungee jumping, for example.
-Seek out every experience you can, and take advantage of every opportunity, no matter how trivial—you have already made the huge decision to leave home for a while, so leave your worries behind and enjoy the best six months of your life.
+Seek out every experience you can, and take advantage of every opportunity, no matter how trivial — you have already decided to leave home for a while, so leave your worries behind and enjoy the best six months of your life.

 Related Articles